nasa/isaac/dense_map/geometry_mapper/readme.md

     overlay.
 The default value is /hw/cam_sci/compressed and see note in the text for other cameras.
-  - dist_between_processed_cams: Once an image is textured and published, how far the camera should move (in meters) before it should process another texture (any images arriving in between will be ignored).
-The default is 0.1 meters.
+  - dist_between_processed_cams: Once an image is textured and published, process a new one whenever either the camera moves by more than this distance, in meters, or the angle changes by more than angle_between_processed_cams, in degrees.
+The default is 0.1.
+  - angle_between_processed_cams: See: dist_between_processed_cams.
+    The default is 5.0.
   - max_iso_times_exposure: Apply the inverse gamma transform to images, multiply them by max_iso_times_exposure/ISO/exposure_time to adjust for lightning differences, then apply the gamma